Nipple Reduction Surgery Cost & Information Guide

 - Increased pain or discomfort of the treated area that pain medication does not resolve.

-Let the surgeon know immediately any of these signs show so that the infection can be treated promptly.
-Mild infections can be treated with antibiotics.
-Rarely, if the infection has spread further, patients may require a further operation.
+Let the surgeon know immediately if any of these signs show so that the infection can be treated promptly.

 Scarring is to be expected with any surgical procedure.
-However, a nipple reduction is a minor procedure, so scarring should be minimal.
+The scaring on the nipple is usually well hidden and blends well.
 Patients can discuss with the surgeon the size and location of the scar they can expect.
 Scarring will fade over time.

 Numbness or loss of sensation

 It is possible that patients may notice a change in the sensation of the nipples.
 This can include numbness, tingling, or pain in or around the nipple.
+Some patients report the nipples feeling more sensitive after surgery.
 Usually, this change in sensation is only temporary and will eventually settle.
 However, on rare occasions, it is possible for the permanent loss of nipple sensation to occur.

 Inability to breastfeed

 There is always a possibility that patients are unhappy with the results of the surgery.
 This may be due to asymmetry or scarring.
 This is not always caused by a surgeon’s lack of skill or expertise.
-Some irregularities in scarring or discolouration may occur according to the body’s ability to heal.
-Furthermore, if patients become pregnant or weight changes dramatically, this can change the shape of the nipple.
+Some irregularities in scarring or discolouration may occur according to the patient’s skin type and genetics.
+Furthermore, if patients become pregnant or their weight changes dramatically, this can change the shape of the nipple.
 Patients can minimise the chances of being unhappy with the final results by clearly discussing any aesthetic goals with the surgeon.

 It's recommended that patients do a big food shop a day or two before the operation and stock up on groceries that they will need for the week after surgery.
 This will mean that patients do not need to make a trip to the supermarket in the early days after the surgery, when they may not feel up to leaving the house.